Infinite-Impact-Insights/kig.re/_posts/2017-03-10-dead-simple-encryption-with-sym.md

     * Finally, you can decide that you want to **keep secrets encrypted everywhere, including remote hosts**, and make your application automatically decrypt the secrets upon reading them.
 For this you would need to pass the private key to all remote hosts, perhaps as environment variable, and add some code to reading in your settings, that decrypts it on the fly.
 This method is *the most secure of the above*, because the decrypted secrets **only exist in RAM**, which means that merely having access to the disk of the server is not enough to compromise your app. <br /><br />An attacker has to have a full login access to your remote server, or a Docker container.
 And let's face it — if the attacker gains login access to your server, all bets are off at this point.
 They can probably fireup irb or a remote debugger, and connect to your app's ruby runtime to fetch the secrets.
 They can also quickly figure out how the app is getting its encryption key by examining the code and the environment variables.
 So we won't focus much on the case when the remote server is completely compromised, but focus on the cases where may just partial access — such as disk access — is available to the attacker.
 In these situation you really don't want to have unencrypted secrets lying around the filesystem.
     * Note that ability to load encrypted settings into memory is not yet available in `sym`, but [this issue](https://github.com/kigster/sym/issues/9) should address this.

 Final point I would like to make here, is that — given that the private key is very high-risk piece of data, — it may be a good idea to encrypt the key itself, but perhaps with the password that you can remember.
 This adds a rather significant layer of security, because finding the encrypted key without a password proves just as futile as trying to brute force the encrypted file itself.
-It should not be surpising then, that `sym` library supports password encryption with additional flexibility around caching the passwords (or not), and if caching — letting you specify for for how long.
+It should not be surprising then, that `sym` library supports password encryption with additional flexibility around caching the passwords (or not), and if caching — letting you specify for how long.

 And now, since we already understand various threat vectors and scenarios, without further ado, I would love to introduce you to the new kid on the block: **`sym` — symmetric encryption made easy.**

+## Sym
-## Sym — Encrypting & Decrypting with Style.
+### Encrypting & Decrypting with Style

 <div class="large">
 <strong>Sym</strong> is a ruby library (gem) that offers both the command line interface (CLI) and a set of rich Ruby APIs, which make it rather <em>trivial to add encryption and decryption of sensitive data</em> to your development flow.
 As a layer of additional security, <strong>sym</strong> supports encrypting of the private key itself with a password.
 Unlike many other existing encryption tools, <strong>sym</strong> focuses on usability and streamlined interface (in both CLI and Ruby API), with the goal of making encryption easy and transparent to the developer integrating the gem. <strong>sym</strong> uses <em>symmetric Encryption</em> with a 256-bit key and a random 'iv' vector, to encrypt and decrypt data.
 </div>

+Sym's been tested on **Mac OS-X and Linux**, and its 95% coverate test suite successfully builds on the following rubies:

+ * 2.2.5
+ * 2.3.3
+ * 2.4.0
+ * jruby-9.1.7.0

 <div>
 <strong>Sym</strong> uses the <code>AES-256-CBC</code> cipher to encrypt the actual data, — this is the cipher used by the US Government, and <code>AES-128-CBC</code> cipher to encrypt the key with an optional password.<br /><br />